prashant-kikani/prashant-kikani.github.io/_posts/2021-8-7-multiverse.markdown

 Let's say, we saw the cat as alive in this example.

-Again as the coin-flip experiment we saw before, for our reality cat was alive, but when two quantum systems entangled with each other, in outcome wave function(i.e. the distribution), still have both the possibilities.
+Again as the coin-flip experiment we saw before, for our reality cat was alive, but when two quantum systems entangled with each other, in outcome wave function(i.e. the distribution), still have both possibilities.

 We are just part of one of the outcome rows of the table.
 Which is row number 1 in this example.